 By not naming Cilla in his last will and testament we know Elvis never intended his ex-wife take charge of his estate.
 Only three years after Elvis’ death Priscilla employed a team of business marketing consultants and turned Graceland from a lemon into lemonade.
 Today, the Graceland mansion, her family home, is the most successful real estate marketing product since the Eiffel tower was built.

-He left that to his father, Vernon to be past on to his daughter, Lisa Marie at age 25.
-Suddenly even Elvis' last wish was amended by Priscilla hand in 1990 when she coaxed her daughter to postponed her inheritance till she turns 30 in 1998.
+He left that to his father, Vernon to be passed on to his daughter, Lisa Marie at age 25.
+Suddenly even Elvis’ last wish was amended by Priscilla hand in 1990 when she coaxed her daughter to postponed her inheritance till she turns 30 in 1998.

 Both Priscilla Presley & Yoko Ono became the most famous single mothers of all time.
 When Yoko Ono married John Lennon, she was blamed for the break up of the Beatles.
 Nothing about the way she looked or sounded was acceptable to anyone but John

 She walked by his side everyday, understood and encouraged his artistic growth.
 And when John self-destructed under the pressure of his career, Yoko played the devils advocate.
 She weaned him off drugs, guided him towards a healthy diet and became his partner in inner peace.
 An astute businesswoman, she can be credited for investing John’s income and turning it into a fortune – without the need to be called Yoko Lennon.

 When Elvis was alive, he and Cilla kept the details of their marriage to themselves.
 Only after his death we got to hear her side of ‘their’ story.
 Whereas, John and Yoko lived out every marital blow via the media with no sin left unturned.
 Yoko has never written a book, never once complained about the hardships of being wed to a famous entertainer.